seanox/virtual-environment/README.md

 1. Extract the archive.
 2. Start __`workspace.exe B: attach`__ to mount the workspace.
 3. The launcher can be opened with the host key combination __Win + ESC__.
-4. To exit the environment, use the **Detach** button in the launcher.
+4. To exit the workspace, use the __Detach__ button in the launcher.

 The workspace is immediately usable after attaching.
 All tools and configurations are already included inside the virtual drive.